3 Ways to Recover Deleted Photos on Any Android Device

 Click Recover Now and choose a location on your hard drive to save your images.
-They’ll export and saved in their own folder.
+They’ll export and save in their own folder.
 You can now copy them back to your phone.

-3. Recover Deleted Photos on a Rooted Phone
+3. How to Restore Deleted Photos on a Rooted Phone

 Fortunately, if your phone is already rooted, the process is simple.
-See our guide to the best way to root an Android phone.
+See our in-depth guide on how to root an Android phone for more.

 Undelete Photos With DiskDigger

 Install the app DiskDigger Photo Recovery from the Play Store.
 This is free for photo and video recovery; you only have to pay if you want to recover other types of files.